- Tour the Forbidden City and walk along the Great Wall of China

 Later you'll return to your hotel and will have the remainder of the evening free.

 Day 14: Depart Shanghai

 It's time to say goodbye to China!
-At the designated time, you'll be picked up from your hotel in Shanghai and transferred to the airport for your departure home.
+At the designated time, you'll transfer to the airport for your departure flight.
 Safe travels!